 Review the Judicial Handbook posted to the Field Placements website for comprehensive information.

 All off campus externs must attend a mandatory class at the beginning of the semester on “Ethics, Professionalism and Course Requirements.”
 The Faculty Field Placements Director reserves the right to refuse to enroll students who do not attend the mandatory class.
-Full-time judicial externs (7-10) units must participate in a judicial seminar or online tutorial course taught by the Faculty Director.
+All students enrolled in a judicial field placement must participate in a judicial seminar or online tutorial course taught by the Faculty Director.

 No problem.
 All students seeking a field placement should enroll for a full slate of classes.
-If you accept a field placement, the Field Placements Department will assist you to drop the classes you wish to drop and enroll in your field placement so long as that can be done within the add-drop period indicated on the Academic Calendar of the Office of the Registrar.
+If you accept a field placement, you must accept the filed placement by the end of the first week of school.
+The Field Placements Department will assist you to drop the classes you wish to drop and enroll in your field placement.

 In general, federal courts require a greater time commitment; most prefer full-time externs, although bankruptcy and magistrate courts will accept part-time externs.
 Federal courts are courts of more limited jurisdiction, and contact is often more frequent with post-graduate clerks than with the judge.
 In general, state courts are courts of broader jurisdiction and offer more daily and direct contact with the judge.
 Most downtown Los Angeles state courts arrange parking for externs, while federal courts do not.